About the Global Experience Office

-The Office of International Study Programs at Northeastern University is committed to providing you with high-quality study abroad opportunities that will allow you to develop the knowledge, skills and networks needed to become productive and successful participants in the global community.
+The Global Experience Office at Northeastern University is committed to providing you with high-quality study abroad opportunities that will allow you to develop the knowledge, skills and networks needed to become productive and successful participants in the global community.

 Northeastern University was the recipient of the 2010 NAFSA Senator Paul Simon Award for Campus Internationalization, and the 2011 IIE Andrew Heiskell Award for Innovation in International Education: Study Abroad.